tonethar/IGME-330-Master/notes/1-canvas-intro-to-drawing-context.md

 #4 - True or False.
 Canvas comes with a built-in *scene graph* and *display list*

-#5 - Give an example of 2 drawing state *properties* we used in the demo
+#5 - List the 3 drawing state *properties* we used in the demo

-#6 - Give an example of 2 drawing state *methods* we used in the demo
+#6 - List the 2 drawing state *methods* we used in the demo

 #7 - Give 4 different ways to represent the color *red* as a color in the canvas API